AvtsVivek/Rss-Hidden-Facts/src/IntIssues/China/ReadMe.md

 https://youtu.be/I5YMaERkIhc?t=970

-Xi is here to bring down the ccp. https://youtu.be/I5YMaERkIhc?t=975
+Xi is here to bring down the ccp.
+The great accelerator.
+He is doing everything to bring down the regime, kill the economy, https://youtu.be/I5YMaERkIhc?t=975